stoneman/qmk_userspace/README.md

 ![Layer 1](images/layer_1.png)

-- I have an [ultra-wide monitor](https://www.samsung.com/uk/monitors/curved-se790c/LS34E790CNSEN/) and normally position windows side by side on the Mac (left side is just under 2/3rd of the screen wide).
-I use [Slate](https://github.com/jigish/slate) to quickly position windows.
-  - `Win Layout` positions all windows in the "correct" location as specified in the slate configuration file.
-  - `Win Left` positions the active window in the "left two thirds" position.
-  - `Win Right` positions the active window in the "right one third" position.
-  - `Win Full` positions the active window in the "full screen" position.
 - `Alt+SysReq` is "Print Screen" on Windows.
 - `VPN Prod` and `VPN Dev` are Mac keyboard shortcuts bound to Automater Quick Actions which run AppleScripts for controlling Viscosity/Google Chrome to connect to the Production/Development VPNs.
 - There are macros for `Save`, `Quit` and `Save and Quit` in Vim.